-One of the ways to answer that questions is to look at hard drive failure rates from a company that uses over 100,000 hard drives.
+One of the ways to answer that question is to look at hard drive failure rates from a company that uses over 100,000 hard drives.

 Buying a highly reliable hard drive doesn’t guarantee it won’t fail.
 Any drive could fail.
 But you can cut down the odds by buying a hard drive from a company with a good track record.